pranav-ap/blog/content/posts/linear-algebra-fundamentals.md

 If the determinant becomes $0$, we know that some dimensions of space have been lost.
 There is no way to regain them by using another transformation.

-**Rank** is defined as the maximum number of linearly independent column vectors in the matrix.
+**Rank** is defined as the number of linearly independent column vectors in the matrix.
 The maximum number of linearly independent vectors in a matrix is equal to the number of non-zero rows in its row echelon matrix.
+It is also equal to the number of linearly independent row vectors in the matrix.

 When all of the vectors in a matrix are linearly independent, the matrix is said to be **full rank**.